Lillifee/raspiCam/README.md

 - Video recorder
 - Camera to go with trigger (GPIO button or smartphone)
 - Use it as a tool to find the best camera settings for your project.
-  - Adjust the settings without manually start and stop the libcamera-vid or libcamera-still.
+  - Adjust the settings without manually start and stop the rpicam-vid or rpicam-still.
   - Copy the result from the terminal and use it for your project.
 - MJPEG stream
   - for external applications like octoprint